Seteco/Somorrostro/Installation.md

 ./netdata-uninstaller.sh --force
 ```

-The uninstaller is ask you to confirm all deletions.
+The uninstaller will ask you to confirm all deletions.

 ---